 “Claude Jones always claimed that he wasn’t the man who walked into an East Texas liquor store in 1989 and shot the owner.
 He professed his innocence right up until the moment he was strapped to a gurney in the Texas execution chamber and put to death on Dec.
 7, 2000.
 His murder conviction was based on a single piece of forensic evidence recovered from the crime scene—a strand of hair—that prosecutors claimed belonged to Jones.”

 Cameron Todd Willingham was executed by the State of Texas on February 17, 2004.
 He had been convicted and sentenced to death for setting a fire to his Corsicana home in 1991 that killed his three young daughters.
-Last fall, an investigative report by David Grann that appeared in the New Yorker exhaustively deconstructed every aspect of the case and persuasively illustrated that none of the evidence used to convict Willingham was valid.
-The article went beyond the forensic science that has been the focus of investigations for the last six years and debunked every other piece of evidence, including the jailhouse snitch testimony, witness testimony, and circumstantial evidence.
-The results of Grann’s investigation strongly point to Cameron Todd Willingham’s wrongful execution.
+An investigative report by David Grann that appeared in The New Yorker in September 2009 exhaustively deconstructed every aspect of the case and persuasively illustrated that none of the evidence used to convict Willingham was valid.
+The article went beyond the forensic science that had been the focus of investigations for the previous six years and debunked every other piece of evidence, including the jailhouse snitch testimony, witness testimony, and circumstantial evidence.
+The results of Grann’s investigation strongly pointed to Cameron Todd Willingham’s wrongful execution.

 The New Yorker piece came on the heels of a report filed with the Texas Forensic Science Commission by fire scientist Craig L. Beyler.
 The commission was created in 2005 by the state legislature to investigate allegations of professional negligence or misconduct in forensic analysis.
 In 2008 it agreed to a request from the Innocence Project to examine the possibility of forensic misconduct in the cases of Willingham and Ernest Ray Willis and it later hired Dr. Beyler to review both cases.
 In his report, Beyler found that the investigators in Willingham’s case had a “poor understanding of fire science” and relied on outdated theories to justify their determination that the fire had been set deliberately.
 Beyler’s report confirmed what every fire expert who has examined the case since the time of conviction has found: there was no evidence to support the finding of arson.
 The tragic deaths of Willingham’s children likely were the result of a terrible accident, not a crime.